nestjs/docs.nestjs.com/content/websockets/interceptors.md

 ### Interceptors

-There is no difference between [regular interceptors](/interceptors) and the web sockets interceptors.
-Here is an example that makes use of a manually instantiated method-scoped interceptor (class-scoped works too):
+There is no difference between [regular interceptors](/interceptors) and web sockets interceptors.
+The following example uses a manually instantiated method-scoped interceptor.
+Just as with HTTP based applications, you can also use controller-scoped interceptors (i.e., prefix the controller class with a `@UseInterceptors()` decorator).

 ```typescript
 @@filename()